Greenwich CT: A Cheap Getaway?

 It’s like Rodeo Dr., but in Connecticut.
 Plus – it costs nothing to window shop.

-SHOP: Consignment Shops
+SHOP: Consignment Shop

 The appealing and sun-drenched Consigned Designs is by far the friendliest vintage shop in town.
 Saleswomen have an encyclopedic knowledge of designers and styles, and owner Ellen Atkinson is always on hand to help.